jsf3467v/multi-task-ddi-audit/README.md

 # Multi-task DDI Benchmark Audit for Tuberculosis-HIV Pharmacotherapy

 This project audits a multi-task drug-drug interaction (DDI) prediction benchmark for tuberculosis-HIV pharmacotherapy, built from DrugBank and DDInter.
-Across seven model variants, including a full GNN+PK model, three GNN ablations, and three feature-based baselines, the audit reveals three ways that standard benchmark assembly choices systematically disadvantage drugs central to global health.
+Across seven model variants, including a full
+GNN+PK model, three GNN ablations, and three feature-based baselines, the audit reveals three ways that standard benchmark assembly choices systematically disadvantage drugs central to global health.

 ## About this project

 This is a final capstone project in AI in Healthcare at Johns Hopkins University, Baltimore, MD (Spring 2026).
-The paper uses the PMLR / MLHC 2026 template because the course assignment required it. **The work was not submitted to MLHC and has not been peer-reviewed.** The repository is shared as a portfolio artifact demonstrating a multi-task GNN and baseline implementation, rigorous statistical evaluation (bootstrap CIs, McNemar pairwise tests, calibration analysis), and an honest methodological audit that includes the discovery and correction of a label-leakage issue in the input features.
+The paper uses the PMLR / MLHC 2026 template because the course assignment required it.
+**The work was not submitted to MLHC and has not been peer-reviewed.** The repository is shared as a portfolio artifact demonstrating a multi-task GNN and baseline implementation, rigorous statistical evaluation (bootstrap CIs, McNemar pairwise tests, calibration analysis), and an honest methodological audit that includes the discovery and correction of a label-leakage issue in the input features.

 ## Findings

 **1. Cross-database name resolution silently omits drugs labeled with WHO international nonproprietary names.** Merging DDInter with DrugBank based on exact string matches removed 1,824 documented interactions, about 0.82% of the 222,383 DDInter records.
 This included all 284 pairs involving rifampin, the most clinically significant CYP3A4 inducer used in TB treatment.
-The discrepancy stems from structural differences: DDInter uses WHO INN names (`rifampicin`, `salbutamol`), whereas DrugBank uses American generic names (`rifampin`, `albuterol`).
+The discrepancy stems from structural differences, DDInter uses WHO INN names (`rifampicin`, `salbutamol`), whereas DrugBank uses American generic names (`rifampin`, `albuterol`).
 An alias mapping recovered four matchable mismatches with rifampicin, salbutamol, interferon alfa-2a, and a COVID-19 vaccine name variant, resolving all but 2 of the interactions initially dropped.
 Drugs registered by WHO INN are more likely to be affected.

 **2. Random pair-level splits with broad-pool negative sampling saturate the drug space and make cold-start evaluation structurally impossible.** Of 13,002 test pairs, 12,997 (99.96%) are warm-warm (both drugs appear in training), 5 are warm-cold, and 0 are cold-cold.
 The benchmark cannot answer whether a model trained on it generalizes to a novel drug.
 Newer agents in current WHO TB and HIV guidelines (delamanid, pretomanid, dolutegravir) lack sufficient test coverage under this design.

 **3. Aggregate accuracy masks architecture-specific failure modes in rare severity classes.** The complete GNN+PK model and the MLP ensemble display different F1 scores on the rare Minor class (0.51 vs 0.76), due to *opposite* mechanisms.
 GNN+PK features high recall but low precision for Minor (R = 0.88, P = 0.36), whereas the MLP exhibits high precision but lower recall (P = 0.87, R = 0.68).
 Bootstrap 95% confidence intervals for per-class precision do not overlap, indicating statistically distinct failure modes between the two architectures.
 In clinical use, they would produce qualitatively different alert behaviors despite similar benchmark performance.

 **A methodological note.** During the audit, indirect label leakage in the pharmacokinetic feature vector was recognized and addressed.
 Pairs carrying a CYP-inducer flag were 2.2 times more likely to carry a CYP induction label, and pairs carrying a CYP-inhibitor flag were 2.5 times more likely to carry a CYP inhibition label, because both originate from the same DrugBank curation.
 Twenty of the original thirty PK columns were removed, and all reported results use the 10-dimensional leakage-corrected vector.

 ## Headline results